brettlungal/brettlungal.github.io/README.md

 ## FAQ's
-1. My jekyll theme appears running locally but not when hosted on github pages?
+1. My jekyll theme appears running locally but not when hosted on GitHub pages?
-    * This is a common issue when pushing a jekyll project to github pages and the issue comes from the _config.yml file.
-To fix this issue you must change the "url" field to be the url of your github page.
+    * This is a common issue when pushing a jekyll project to GitHub pages and the issue comes from the _config.yml file.
+To fix this issue you must change the "url" field to be the url of your GitHub page.
 Example: url: "username.github.io".
 You must also set the baseurl value to an empty string.
 Example baseurl: ""
 2. Why do I need to install Ruby to do this if im not programming?
     * Jekyll is built using ruby, and ruby's package manager Gem is how we acquire the jekyll library from the internet